corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/finality-flow-recovery.md

 Failed to recover finality flow 7E7EE31CA6371D73CDDB1A7992E239CE222606EA845F1ABC87995898017904A4
 ```

-Note:
-- after successfully recovering a finality flow, the flow transaction status should move to `VERIFIED`
+After successfully recovering a finality flow, the flow transaction status should move to `VERIFIED`.

 To recover all failed finality flows in one operation: